Burke and Wills expedition: Legacy

 In some ways the tragic expedition was not a waste.
-It completed the picture of inland Australia, and proved that there was no inland sea.
+It completed the picture of inland Australia and proved that there was no inland sea.
 More importantly, each of the rescue parties sent from different parts of the continent added in some way to the understanding of the land it crossed.

-In 1862 monuments were erected in Back Creek Cemetery, Bendigo, and also on the hill overlooking Castlemaine where Burke had been stationed before leading the expedition.
-The Victorian towns of Beechworth and Fryerstown also unveiled memorials.

-In 1863, when Julius von Haast searched for a crossing from Otago to the West Coast in New Zealand, he named two rivers flowing into the Haast River after Burke and Wills.
+In the years immediately following the expedition, monuments to Burke were erected in Melbourne, Castlemaine, Ballarat, Bendigo, Beechworth and Fryerstown.
+In 1863, when Julius von Haast searched for a crossing from Otago to the west coast in New Zealand, he named two rivers flowing into the Haast River after Burke and Wills.

-On 21 April 1865, the anniversary of the return to Cooper's Creek, a monument by Charles Summers was unveiled in Melbourne by the Governor, Sir Charles Darling.

-In 1867 Ballarat erected the Explorer's Fountain on Sturt and Lydiard Streets.
-Wills, his brother Tom and their father, Dr William Wills, had all lived in Ballarat.

-In 1890 a monument was erected at Royal Park, the expedition's departure point in Melbourne.
-The plaque on the monument states, "This memorial has been erected to mark the spot from whence the Burke and Wills Expedition started on 20 August 1860.
-After successfully accomplishing their mission the two brave leaders perished on their return journey at Coopers Creek in June 1861."

-In 1983 they were honoured on a postage stamp depicting their portraits issued by Australia Post.
+In 1983, the Burke and Wills expedition were honoured on a postage stamp depicting their portraits issued by Australia Post.
 In August 2010 Australia Post issued four stamps to commemorate the 150th anniversary.

-In 1918 a silent movie, A Romance of Burke and Wills Expedition of 1860, was released.
-The plot is fictional and only loosely connected to the Burke and Wills expedition.
+A silent movie, A Romance of Burke and Wills Expedition of 1860, was released in 1918.
+The plot is fictional and only loosely connected to the historical expedition.
+In 1957, Anthony Quayle was linked to a proposed film about the expedition written by Ralph Peterson.
+It was never made.
+In the 1960s, William Sterling attempted to make a feature film about the expedition that resulted in the short documentary Return Journey.
+In 1970 it was announced a film of the expedition written by Terence Rattigan called Mr Burke and Mr Wills would start filming later that year, but no film resulted.

+The 1966 stage play Burke's Company dramatised the expedition.

-In 1975 an episode of a British documentary series called The Explorers on the BBC featured the Australian expedition story, in an episode titled Burke and Wills, narrated by David Attenborough (replaced with narration by Anthony Quinn in the later 1976 US broadcast) and directed by Lord Snowdon.
+In 1975 an episode of a BBC documentary series called The Explorers featured the Burke and Wills expedition, narrated by David Attenborough (replaced with narration by Anthony Quinn in the later 1976 US broadcast) and directed by Lord Snowdon.

-In 1985 the film, Burke & Wills, was made with Jack Thompson as Burke, and Nigel Havers as Wills.
+In 1985 the film, Burke & Wills, was made with Jack Thompson as Burke and Nigel Havers as Wills.
 Also in 1985, the spoof Wills & Burke was released with Garry McDonald as Burke and Kym Gyngell as Wills.

+In 2002 the book "The Dig Tree" by Sarah Murgatroyd was published.
+This provides a detailed account of the expedition.

 In November 2009 the Royal Australian Mint issued two coins, $1 and a 20 cent, to commemorate the 150th anniversary of the expedition.